 Stormwater runoff is water that flows into gutters and storm sewers and empties into our local creeks and ultimately flows to the San Francisco Bay.
 This water is collectively known as “stormwater” or “urban runoff.”
 Stormwater carries with it pollutants like trash, chemicals, oils, and dirt/sediment that are present on impervious surfaces like:

 Because of this, stormwater pollution management is necessary to protect habitat, public health and recreation, and other beneficial uses of the local creeks, lakes, wetlands, and the San Francisco Bay.

 The West Valley Communities

 The West Valley refers to a portion of the Santa Clara Valley in Santa Clara County, California.
-It lies in the southwest portion of the valley, and includes the cities of Campbell, Monte Sereno and Saratoga, and the Town of Los Gatos.
-Collectively, the cities/town have a combined population just over 100,000 and include the Guadalupe, Calabazas, and San Tomas Aquino Creek watersheds.
-The West Valley is primarily suburban/residential and Campbell, Los Gatos and Saratoga have vibrant downtown retail districts.
+It lies in the southwest portion of the valley and includes the cities of Campbell, Monte Sereno and Saratoga, and the Town of Los Gatos.
+Collectively, the cities/town have a combined population of just over 100,000 and include the Guadalupe, Calabazas, and San Tomas Aquino Creek watersheds.
+The West Valley is primarily suburban/residential and Campbell, Los Gatos, and Saratoga have vibrant downtown retail districts.